 The tech giant has built what it's calling an industry-first AI-powered video analysis platform that turns a standard smartphone into a professional biomechanics lab.
 Deployed ahead of the 2026 Winter Olympics, the tool is already helping athletes like snowboarder Maddie Mastro and freeskier Alex Hall decode the physics of their most daring aerial maneuvers—delivering actionable insights before they even reach the bottom of the mountain.

 Traditionally, high-precision motion capture required specialized suits covered in sensors and carefully controlled environments, the kind of setup you'd find on a Hollywood movie set or in medical research facilities.
 Google's experimental platform demolishes those constraints entirely.
-Using research into spatial intelligence, the system maps an athlete's motion directly from 2D video images captured on a phone—even when athletes are bundled in bulky winter gear that would confound conventional tracking systems.
+Using Google DeepMind's research into spatial intelligence, the system maps an athlete's motion directly from 2D video images captured on a phone—even when athletes are bundled in bulky winter gear that would confound conventional tracking systems.